zozospider/note/distributed/ZooKeeper/ZooKeeper-Documentation-Overview-Overview.md

 # Guarantees

 ZooKeeper is very fast and very simple.
 Since its goal, though, is to be a basis of the constraction of more complicated services, such as synchronization, it provides a set of guarantees.
 These are:
-- `Sequential Consistency`: Updates from a client will be applied in the order that they were sent.
+- __Sequential Consistency__: Updates from a client will be applied in the order that they were sent.
+- __Atomicity__: Updates either succeed or fail.
+No partial results.

 # Simple API